Austrian Hottie Jackie Janzer Looks Stunning In A Low-Cut Top And Jeans On Instagram

 Jackie wore a full face of makeup to ramp up the glamour.
 The application featured a beige foundation, a tinge of bronze blusher, brown lipstick, gray eyeshadow, a thick coat of mascara and well-defined eyebrows.
 The stunner side-swept her brunette tresses and allowed them to cover half of her face while cascading over her right shoulder and arm.

 The snap was captured in a living room and to pose for the snap, Jackie could be seen kneeling on a gray sofa.
-She placed both of her hands on the sofa, leaned slightly forward, lifted her chin, looked straight into the camera and sported a pout, one that accentuated her cheek piercing.
+She placed both of her hands on the sofa, leaned slightly forward, lifted her chin, looked straight into the camera, and sported a pout, one that accentuated her cheek piercing.
 To keep it simple, yet sexy, Jackie ditched other jewelry items.

 According to the geotag, the snap was captured in her hometown of Vienna, Austria.